JennEYoon/datasciY/10SigmaRisk-GARP/10SigmaRisk-tasks.md

  * Website needs some love.
 Write some content on recent regulatory issue or stress test results.
  * Do a leverage analysis on net capital.
- * Use geo-mapping to show inequality in US by state and by smaller economic region.
  * Use geo-mapping to see what happens if coastal elete states were to succeed, how much income is generated in coastal areas.

+#### Update Tasks 11/1/2019:

+ * Website needs some love.
+ * Post article about Uniform Mass Function vs Continuous Probability Density Function -- reading from GARP, on 10 Sigma Risk.com
- * Picketty books - buy and read.
+ * Picketty books - Got Audible book.
+Listen.
+Later get paper book.
+Reproduce some examples.
+ * geosnap -- do example Jupyter Notebooks.
+ * Use geo-mapping to show inequality in US by state and by MSA region (Census data, geosnap?).